JDMusc/READ-TV/README.md

 ### Data requirements

 A data frame or CSV file where each row is an observation.
-If the data does not have columns for Case, Event.Type, or Time, then READ-TV will open a pop-up that enables the user to map Case and Event.Type to another column (or mock value), and map Time to a column.
+If the data does not have columns for Case, Event.Type, or Time, then read-tv will open a pop-up that enables the user to map Case and Event.Type to another column (or mock value), and map Time to a column.